CAA381/hands-on/exercises/A1/README.md

 ### What you will learn during the exercise
 * You will learn how to start a Docker container.
 * You will learn what Cx Server is.
-* You will explore Jenkins
+* You will explore how you can configure a pipleine.

 ### Estimated Time
 25 minutes